rdahltorp/javascript-code-quiz/README.md

 !!INSERT GIF DEMO HERE!!

-You can also find the liver application here: !!!LINK TO LIVE SITE!!!
+You can also find the liver application here: https://rdahltorp.github.io/javascript-code-quiz/

 ## Features